The CMS Drift Tube Chambers

 These two trigger primitives are sent to the Sector collector boards located in the CMS tower racks.
 They perform trigger synchronization and send the encoded information of position, transverse momentum and track quality through high-speed optical links to the DT Regional Trigger in the counting room.
 The Regional Trigger builds full muon tracks and forwards the best four muon candidates to the CMS Global Muon Trigger where information is combined with that of the other muon detectors.

 The main components of the DT local trigger in the Ф view of a muon chamber.
 The BTIs detect hit alignments within each Superlayer, the TRACOs search for proper matching between SLs and the Trigger Server selects the best two candidates in the chamber and applies a ghost-suppression algorithm.

 The electronics described here is the original design from CMS with which we have been taking data during LHC physics production program called Run 1 (from 2009 to 2013).
 Successive upgrades in the following years are modifying this system and this are described in the DT upgrade pages.

-The CMS detector has planned a series of interventions to accomodate to the LHC program.
-A first upgrade phase is called Phase 1 includes all the activities to operate with a luminosity of up to 2 1034 cm-2 s-1.
-It is followed by a Phase 2 that includes all the activities to get the detector ready for HL-LHC which is aimed at start in the Long Shutdown 3 in 2023-2025.
+The CMS detector has planned a series of interventions to accomodate to this LHC program that will pose significant challenges for radiation tolerance, occupancy and event pileup on the detectors.
+A first upgrade phase is called CMS Phase 1 Upgrade includes all the activities to operate with a luminosity of up to 2 1034 cm-2 s-1.
+It is followed by a CMS Phase 2 Upgrade that includes all the activities to get the detector ready for HL-LHC which is aimed at start in the Long Shutdown 3 in 2023-2025.

-The DT detector has gone through a series of upgrades to accomodate this program and they are described here.
+The DT detector has gone and is going through a series of upgrades to accomodate this program and they are described here.